The Best Locations for Leak Sensors in Multi-family Buildings

 If you follow the recommendations above, you will go a long way to mitigate the risk of water damage from leaks.
 But you may be wondering how you can be expected to install internet-connected sensors in all of these locations throughout your entire building.
 Should you buy a bunch of WiFi or Zigbee products you can find on Amazon?
 The answer is a resounding NO.

 We have dedicated an entire blog post to this issue, but the short version is that scaling consumer products to an entire multi-family building is fraught with peril.
-These products are simply not designed for large-scale centralized management, and installing even just a handful of them will result in significant work to maintain the fleet.
+These products are not designed for large-scale centralized management, and installing even just a handful of them will result in substantial work to maintain the fleet.
 Considerations such as internet connectivity (Whose WiFi will they connect to?
 Who manages passwords?), installation and configuration (How much extra time goes into getting each and every system online?), general maintenance and security updates (Who is notified of downtime?
 Low batteries?
 Who performs security updates?)...these are just a few of the issues your staff will be confronted with on a continuous basis.

 You may now be thinking, "Why don't we just ask or require owners to install their own?"
 Handing the installation and management of these sensor systems over to tenants and owners is risky.
 There is no way to ensure that sensors will be installed and maintained properly, or if they are even installed at all!
 We have come across buildings that have tried this, and there are plenty of stories where tenants' own actions resulted in alerts never reaching staff.
-The bottom line is that an effective sensor network is a building-wide system that is installed and maintained by building operations personnel.
+The bottom line is that an effective sensor network is a building-wide system that is installed and maintained by building personnel.
 You would never hand off the maintenance of elevators or cooling towers to a tenant, so why a sensor network?

 Our goal is to make deploying and running a building-wide sensor network simple and cost-effective.
 Contact us today to discuss how we can protect your building!